 Under our arrangements with HMH, we are entitled to develop and have developed derivative products based on licensed HMH courseware, and we own the intellectual property rights for all of these derivative products, including trademarks and copyrights, subject to HMH's ownership of the intellectual property rights in its underlying courseware.
-We hold a variety of intellectual property rights, including 20 registered domain names and 222 registered trademarks, 85 copyright registrations and one patent as of December 31, 2019.
+We held a variety of intellectual property rights, including 36 registered domain names and 243 registered trademarks, 125 copyright registrations and one patent as of December 31, 2020.
 Unauthorized use of any of our intellectual property by third parties, including our franchise partners, may adversely affect our business and reputation.
 We rely on a combination of copyright, trademark and trade secrets laws, and confidentiality agreements with our employees and contractors, to protect our intellectual property rights.
 We also regularly monitor any infringement or misappropriation of our intellectual property rights.
 Nevertheless, third parties may obtain and use our intellectual property without due authorization.
-The practice of intellectual property rights enforcement by the PRC regulatory authorities is in its early stage of development and is subject to significant uncertainty.
+The practice of intellectual property rights enforcement by the PRC regulatory authorities is subject to significant uncertainty.
 We may also need to resort to litigation and other legal proceedings to enforce our intellectual property rights.
 Any such action, litigation or other legal proceedings could result in substantial costs and diversion of our management's attention and resources and could disrupt our business.
 In addition, we cannot assure you that we will be able to enforce our intellectual property rights effectively or otherwise prevent others from the unauthorized use of our intellectual property.
 Failure to adequately protect our intellectual property could materially and adversely affect our business, financial condition and results of operations.